-Women and men ages 17 or older can buy Plan B® One-Step, Next Choice One Dose®, Next Choice®, and Lenovorgestrel tablets at a pharmacy without a prescription.
-Women ages 16 or younger still need a prescription from a health care provider in order to buy EC at a pharmacy.
+Women and men of any age can purchase Plan B One-Step® emergency contraception without ID.
+Women and men ages 17 or older can buy Next Choice One Dose®, My Way®, and Lenovorgestrel tablets at a pharmacy without a prescription.
+Women ages 16 or younger still need a prescription from a health care provider in order to buy Next Choice One Dose®, My Way®, and Lenovorgestrel tablets at a pharmacy.

 ella® is available by prescription to women of all ages.
 Call ahead to make sure that your pharmacy has ella® in stock, or order ella® online at http://www.ella-kwikmed.com.

 If you are age 16 years or under, if you don’t have government issued identification, or if you cannot afford the price of EC at the pharmacy, you can still access emergency contraception.
 There are clinics that provide free or low-cost EC regardless of your age, immigration status or whether or not you have health insurance, including community health centers, Planned Parenthood, private doctors’ offices, hospitals, and college health centers (usually for students only) throughout the state.
 Many clinics or local pharmacies will be able to provide EC at a walk-in visit.
 Call the nearest clinic or pharmacy before a visit to check their hours of operation and to find out whether you will need an appointment and what paperwork you should bring to your visit.

 Locate where to purchase EC in your area using these online resources:

 For more information on where you can access EC in New York State, visit the Department of Health’s list of Family Planning Program sites by county here.